 Measuring the success of jockeys can be very challenging and subjective.
-With all the various type of horse racing across the globe, PledgeSports have managed to choose the 10 Greatest Jockeys of all-time.
+With all the various types of horse racing across the globe, we have managed to choose the 10 Greatest Jockeys of all time.

 To make it easier, we have broken it down to the top 5 flat racing jockeys and the top 5 jump jockeys.
 Without further ado, here is the chosen 10 –